Mid-Michigan soil temperature conditions in relation to corn seed germination

 Corn planting when soil temperature and moisture conditions are most favorable is critical to uniform emergence and stand establishment.

 Soil temperature along with soil moisture conditions determine the ideal planting time for many Michigan crops.
 The minimum threshold temperature for corn seed germination is roughly 50 degrees Fahrenheit in the seed zone (purple/straight line in the two figures below).
-When the soil temperature drops much below 50 F, there is potential for chilling injury and delayed germination.
+When the minimum soil temperature (at a 2-inch depth) drops much below 50 F for an extended period of time, there is potential for chilling injury and delayed germination.
 Under ideal soil temperature and moisture conditions, corn will emerge in seven to 10 days.
-Uneven soil temperature in the seed zone can be caused by variable soil texture, color, drainage and surface residue cover and seeding depth.
-Dark soils will warm quicker than light soils.
-Typically, soil takes a longer time than air to warm up.